mfinelli/puppet-nsd/README.md

 ## Module Description

-This module is still under development, but it will be possible to configure all aspects of NSD including zone files and master/slave configurations.
+This module allows for the management of all aspects of the NSD configuration file, keys and zonefiles.
+It adds easy slave/master configuration but you can also use the module to create authoritative zonefiles and essentially have puppet become the master nameserver and all nameservers would be the slaves.

-So far it is possible to configure the nsd server and remote.
+The module only writes non-default options to the configuration file and allows you to set any option through the use of hashes instead of predefined variables, where appropriate.

 ## Setup